 - hold an undergraduate degree from an awarding institution acceptable to the University of London and - meet our English language requirements.
 We may require a test of proficiency in English.

-For more information on entry requirements visit: bit.ly/commercial-entry
+For more information on entry requirements for the Graduate Diploma in Commercial Law visit: bit.ly/commercial-entry

 CertHE Common Law

 To be eligible to register for the CertHE Common Law you must: